GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-01_graphics.md

 title: Publication Quality Graphics
 ---

-Visualize your data  your time series data and have a look on some hints and other libraries.
+Visualize your data, get some hints for publication quality graphics, and learn about some packages specifically made for visualizations.

 <!--more-->